By Lisa Johnston

 This TWICE webinar, hosted by senior editor Alan Wolf, will take a look at what may be the hottest CE products at retail that will be sold during the all-important fourth quarter.
 Top technologies, market strategies and industry trends will be discussed with industry analysts and executives.

-To read the complete story please visit Residential Systems.
+For the complete story please see Residential Systems.

 Framingham, Mass. — Bose is stepping up its profile in wireless multi-room audio, promising to bring broader awareness to the up-and-coming product category and additional competition for existing suppliers.

 Bose launched three single-chassis SoundTouch Wi-Fi-equipped active speakers, which stream music stored on Macs and PCs, Cloud-based music from Pandora and vTuner, and music stored on Apple smartphones and tablets.
 Handheld Android devices might also become SoundTouch sources with a software update under consideration.